lifecompanionaac/lifecompanion/docs/BUILD.md

 1. Install **[Visual Studio](https://visualstudio.microsoft.com/fr/)**
 1. Open project in Visual Studio

-If you want to build a custom version : you can disable security certificate.
+If you want to build a custom version : you can disable security certificate (Solution properties > Signature > Uncheck all)

-If you want to build a production version : you may need to import again the security certificate (password is in LifeCompanion KeePass)
+If you want to build a production version : you may need to import again the security certificate (Solution properties > Signature > Strong encryption key > Change with **lifecompanion-sapi-gap.pfx**, the certificat password is in LifeCompanion KeePass).

 ### How to build/run Win Input GAP